Pancake Bites With Sausage

 Ingredients

-• Baking powder – Make sure it’s not expired.
+• Baking powder – Make sure it’s not expired so the batter rises properly.

 Labeled ingredients to make Pancake Bites with Sausage.